Kentucky/Ohio Roads - Newport Southbank Br.

 The color looks innocuous enough against the hazy sky until you compare it to the yellow Daniel Carter Beard (I-471) bridge to the east.
 This isn't the bridge for Purple People, it's the purple bridge that carries people.
 And on a cloudy day, birds may accidentally crash into it.

 This was the Newport & Cincinnati Bridge in 1896 before becoming the Newport Southbank Bridge several years later.
+The original bridge here was built in 1872 and then rebuilt on the same piers.
 Various pieces were added and refined over the years, so there is a hodgepodge of truss architecture along the way.

 To the west, heading straight into downtown Cincinnati, is the Taylor-Southgate Bridge, this one with a hyphen.
 It replaced the Central Bridge and carries US 27.
 It's standing in the way of the much more historic and beautiful Roebling Bridge.